Public Fund Survey

 Figure D

-On a market value basis, as of FY 23, systems in the Survey held a combined $4.75 trillion in assets, an increase of 3.7 percent from FY 22.
-This rate of increase is close to the average year-over-year change in the market value of assets for the entire measurement period, since FY 02, which is 4.5 percent.
-Figure E, which plots the fiscal year-end value of public pension funds in the Survey, reflects the result of market volatility in recent years.
-As the aggregate market value of funds in the Public Fund Survey has grown by roughly $1.6 trillion over the past decade, these same plans also have paid out approximately $2.8 trillion in benefits.
-Collectively, the portion of assets held by the systems in the Survey represents nearly 90 percent of the total FY 23 public pension assets identified by the U.S. Census Bureau.
+On a market value basis, as of FY 24, systems in the Survey held a combined $5.13 trillion in assets, an increase of 8.0 percent from FY 23.
+FY 24 marks the first year in which the aggregate value of assets for systems in the Survey exceeded $5.0 trillion.
+Figure E, which plots the fiscal year-end value of assets for systems in the Survey, reflects the effects of market volatility in recent years.
+As the aggregate market value of funds in the Public Fund Survey has grown by roughly $1.9 trillion over the past decade, these same plans also have paid out approximately $3.0 trillion in benefits.
+Collectively, the portion of assets held by the systems in the Survey represents over 85 percent of the total FY 24 public pension assets identified by the U.S. Census Bureau.

 Figure E

-Figure F plots the combined revenues and expenditures of the systems in the Public Fund Survey.
-The green line reflects investment gains and losses, which vacillate as investment markets fluctuate.
-Blue bars indicate contributions, from employees and employers, and red bars show benefit payments.
+Figure F plots the combined revenues and expenditures of the systems in the Survey.
+The green line reflects investment gains and losses, which fluctuate in accordance with volatility in global financial markets.
+The blue bars indicate employee and employer contributions, and the red bars show benefit payments.
 Contributions and benefit payments grow at mostly steady and predictable rates, while growth or decline in investment earnings is much more volatile, corresponding with volatility in global capital markets.
 Because most plans pay out more each year in benefits than they receive in contributions, contributions are used to pay current benefits (as shown in Figure I), while most investment earnings accrue to pension trust funds.
 Pension trust funds are established for the sole purpose of paying benefits and funding administrative costs.
-The benefits paid by public retirement systems are paid from these trust funds, not from state and local government operating budgets or general funds.
+The benefits paid by public pension plans are paid from these trust funds, not from state and local government operating budgets or general funds.

 Growth in levels of contributions and benefits is mostly stable and predictable over time.
 Investment earnings, which comprise over 60 percent of public pension revenues over the past 30 years, vacillate, often appreciably, depending on market performance (see Figure N).